-A Mastopexy (also known as a Breast Lift) removes excess skin and tightens surrounding tissue which helps to effectively raise the breasts to a higher position, provides a better shape, as well as enhanced support and firmness with or without the use of breast implants.
+A Mastopexy (also known as a Breast Lift) removes excess skin and tightens surrounding tissue, which helps to effectively raise the breasts to a higher position, and provides a better shape as well as enhanced support and firmness with or without the use of breast implants.

 New statistics from the American Society of Plastic Surgeons show that breast lifts have grown 70% since 2000.

 Pregnancy, weight changes or aging can all affect the volume or position of your breasts.
 Breast lifts can be a very rewarding solution to women experiencing varying degrees of drooping.

 Recapture that Youthful Look

 A breast lift raises the breasts to a more youthful and “perky” position on the chest.
 This includes moving the areola to a higher position on your breast.